Clubs and Organizations

 -

-Upper School Council is SPA's student government organization.
+Upper School Council (USC) is SPA's student government organization.
 Sixteen members are elected representing Grades 9-12.
 Visit the USC website.

-- Student Activities Committee organizes Upper School social events, dances, and other activities.
+- Student Activities Committee (SAC) organizes Upper School social events, dances, and other activities.
 Nineteen members are elected representing Grades 9-12.

-- The Student Technology Committee works with the students, administration, and the Technology Department to help coordinate SPA's technology policies and promote technological literacy within the student body.
+- The Student Technology Committee (STC) works with the students, administration, and the Technology Department to help coordinate SPA's technology policies and promote technological literacy within the student body.
 Six members are elected representing grades 9-12.

 Course-Based Activities